micro/micro/doc/plugins.md

 Micro is a pluggable toolkit and framework.
 The internal features can be swapped out with any [go-plugins](https://github.com/micro/go-plugins).

+To learn about the toolkit plugin API go to [micro/plugin](https://github.com/micro/micro/tree/master/plugin).

 ## Usage

 Plugins can be added to go-micro in the following ways.
 By doing so they'll be available to set via command line args or environment variables.